New York governor closes schools in coronavirus hot spots | Health

 New York governor closes schools in coronavirus hot spots

-New York Governor Andrew Cuomo ordered schools to close beginning on Tuesday in several coronavirus "hot spots" around the state, including parts of the New York City boroughs of Brooklyn and Queens.
+New York Governor Andrew Cuomo ordered schools to close beginning on Tuesday in several coronavirus "hot spots" in the New York City boroughs of Brooklyn and Queens.

 The announcement brings forward a plan by New York City Mayor Bill de Blasio to close schools in 11 neighborhoods beginning on Wednesday after coronavirus test positivity rates rose above 3% in those areas for seven days in a row.
 "I am not going to recommend or allow any New York City family to send their child to a school that I wouldn't send my child," Cuomo said at a news conference on Monday.